Raymw1/web_development/test-file/learning_markdown.md

     print("Hello, World!!!")
 ```

-I need to discover the code of emojis, like :code
+I need to discover the code of emojis, like :smile:
+Wow, i can discover it in github.com/ikatyang